clariceyott/Letter-Recognition/README.md

 # Letter Recognition with Gradient Boosting

-Trained and evaluated a gradient boosting classifier for letter recognition and compared with other classification methods.
+Train and evaluate a gradient boosting classifier for letter recognition, then compare with other classification methods.